lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 This method demonstrates proof-of-possession of the private key by inclusion of the private key (encrypted) in the CertRequest in the POPOPrivKey choice or in the PKIArchiveOptions control structure, depending upon whether or not archival of the private key is also desired.

-For a certification request message indicating cmp2021(3) in the pvno field of the PKIHeader, the encrypted private key MUST be transferred in the encryptedKey choice of POPOPrivKey in a CMS EnvelopedData structure as defined in {{sect-5.2.2}}.
+For a certification request message indicating cmp2021(3) in the pvno field of the PKIHeader, the encrypted private key MUST be transferred in the encryptedKey choice of POPOPrivKey (or within the PKIArchiveOptions control) in a CMS EnvelopedData structure as defined in {{sect-5.2.2}}.

-Note: When using cmp2000(2) in the certification request message header for backward compatibility, the thisMessage choice of POPOPrivKey is used containing the encrypted private key in an EncryptedValue structure wrapped in a BIT STRING.
+Note: The thisMessage choice has been deprecated in favor of encryptedKey.
+When using cmp2000(2) in the certification request message header for backward compatibility, the thisMessage choice of POPOPrivKey is used containing the encrypted private key in an EncryptedValue structure wrapped in a BIT STRING.
 This allows the necessary conveyance and protection of the private key while maintaining bits-on-the-wire compatibility with {{RFC4211}}.
-The thisMessage choice has been deprecated in favor of encryptedKey.

 #### Indirect Method - Encrypted Certificate
 {: id="sect-5.2.8.2"}

-The "indirect" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the CA return not the certificate, but an encrypted certificate using CMS EnvelopedData, see {{sect-5.2.2}}.
+The "indirect" method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by having the CA return the requested certificate in encrypted form using CMS EnvelopedData, see {{sect-5.2.2}}.
 This method is indicated in the CertRequest by requesting the encrCert option in the subsequentMessage field of POPOPrivKey.

 ~~~~
                 EE                         RA/CA